temcocontrols/woo-variations-table/readme.txt

 === Woo Variations Table ===
 Contributors: alaa-rihan
-Tags: woocommerce, variations, table, variations table, woocommerce variable, variable product, AJAX, AJAX add to cart, variations list
+Tags: woocommerce, variations, table, variations table, woocommerce variable, variable product, AJAX, AJAX add to cart, variations list, table of variations
 Requires at least: 4.7.0
-Tested up to: 5.3.2
+Tested up to: 5.6.0
 Requires PHP: 5.6.20
-Stable tag: 2.2.0
+Stable tag: 2.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show WooCommerce variable products variations as table with search filter by attributes and sorting instead of normal select options dropdowns.
+Show a table of all the available variations of a variable product to make it easier for users to find the variation they are searching for.

 == Description ==

-Woo Variations Table replace the default WooCommerce variations dropdowns by a table with search by keywords and filters by attributes with AJAX add to cart button.
+Woo Variations Table replace the default WooCommerce way to select a variation by showing a table of all the available varations with the abilty to search by a keyword, filter by attributes and an AJAX add to cart button for each variation.

 = Features =

-* Show a table of variable product variations instead of forcing the customer to select options before he see the product add to cart button.
+* Show a table of all the available variations of a variable product instead of forcing the customer to select the product attributes before even he be able to see the variation description that he want to add to cart.
 * You can control what columns to show/hide in the variations table from settings page WooCommerce -> Woo Variations Table
 * You can show variation attributes values as columns in the table.
 * You can filter the variations using the attributes values as select boxes.